-- Maths teaching tends to focus on tests but the steady shift towards jobs requiring problem-solving and management ability requires an education that encourages children to be taught to ask the right questions and understand how to use and apply knowledge. - School-leavers' manual dexterity, beyond that for the keyboard or console, is poor and health and safety requirements unreasonably obstruct work experience.
-Schools are focused on attainment too many students lack a passion for something. - There are excellent secondary schools but there are also weak ones where teaching is strictly to the curriculum - rather than around it - and where too many students are not individually assessed, mixed ability is the norm and the range of subjects is not broad enough.
-Inspiration, praise, support and encouragement are in short supply. - Employers are well represented on the governing bodies of some schools but schools and FE colleges are generally not well informed of employers' needs.
+- Only 28% of social housing is internet-linked disadvantaging many schoolchildren. - Maths teaching tends to focus on tests but the steady shift towards jobs requiring problem-solving and management ability requires an education that encourages children to be taught to ask the right questions and understand how to use and apply knowledge. - School-leavers' personal skills and manual dexterity (other than keyboard) are poor.
+Health & safety requirements (and transport costs) hamper work experience.
+Schools focus on educational attainment too many students lack a passion for something. - There are too many schools where teaching is strictly to the curriculum rather than around it where students are not individually assessed, mixed ability is the norm and the range of subjects is narrow and inspiration, praise, support and encouragement rare. - Schoolchildren appear to have little ambition beyond that of getting their GCSE passes. - Employers are well represented on the governing bodies of some schools but schools and FE colleges are generally not well informed of employers' needs.
 Careers guidance at all levels is variable in quality and the Connexions service has been ineffectual. - The UK has been in gradual economic decline for 150 years partly because of its lack of an effective system of technical education.
-As the Wolf report of March 2011 observes, many qualifications have no market value and most are too industry-specific.
-English and maths do not get enough attention and employers' views are excluded. - The sub-region is highly successful in high-tech but the jobs in this sector are inaccessible to weaker students (and their families).
-There is a preponderance of small firms unable to afford significant training costs.
+As the Wolf report (March 2011) observes, many qualifications have no market value and most are too industry-specific.
+English and Maths do not get enough attention and employers' views are excluded. - The sub-region is highly successful in high-tech but the jobs in this sector are inaccessible to weaker students (and their families).
+There is a sub-regional preponderance of small firms unable to afford significant training costs.